ylluminarious/cixl/README.md

 []
 ```

-### Math
+### Expressions
-But unlike Forth, functions scan forward until enough arguments are on the stack to allow reordering parameters and operations to fit the problem being solved.
+But unlike Forth, functions scan forward until enough arguments are on the stack to allow reordering parameters and operations in user code to fit the problem being solved.

 ```
 > 1 + 2